 - Sessions or information programs that require student attendance should not be held during Reading Period.

 Scheduled Final Examinations

 The schedule of final examinations will be issued in advance.
 The time of any examination may be changed by unanimous request of the class and with the approval of the instructor, but it must be set within the period designated by the faculty for examinations, and the change must be reported promptly to the registrar.
 The faculty has voted to comply with the following guidelines:

 - That "hour exams" be limited to 50 minutes so that students who are scheduled to leave for other classes may not be placed at a disadvantage

 - That final examinations be limited to three hours unless otherwise announced before the examination

 If a student is absent from the final examination with the permission of the instructor, a grade of absent will be assigned.
 A grade of absent will be accompanied by a provisional grade that will become the final grade if the final examination is not made up by the end of the first full week of classes of the subsequent semester.
+The exam should be scheduled at a time mutually agreed upon by student and instructor, where both should be aware of the policy governing on-campus housing availability during times when the University is not in regular session.
 Grades are due in the Office of the Registrar no later than the date published in the academic calendar.